grafana/tempo/docs/tempo/website/configuration/_index.md

 ## Search

-Tempo native search can be enabled by the following top-level setting.
+Tempo search can be enabled by the following top-level setting.
 In microservices mode, it must be set for the distributors and queriers.

 ```yaml
 search_enabled: true